telerik/kendo-react-inputs/docs/slider/overview.md

 ### State

-The Slider is a stateless component.
-That is why it should be placed within a high-order component that controls its state and holds the configuration.
-The `onChange` event is fired each time when a user interaction with the component happens.
-The new value is then passed as an argument to the `onChange` callback, so that you are able to handle the state of the component when needed.
+The Slider is designed as a stateless component.
+Therefore, to store its state and configuration properties, use a high-order component, which controls its state and holds the configuration.

+The `onChange` event is fired each time a user interacts with the Slider.
+The new value is then passed as an argument to the `onChange` callback.

 ```html
   <div id="app"></div>